ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/going-further.md

 ## Light DOM

-While most of the examples so far have favored using Shadow DOM, Greenwood is equally capable and encouraging of using Light DOM to render your (static / pre-rendered) Web Components.
+While most of the examples so far have been using Shadow DOM, Greenwood is equally capable and encouraging of using Light DOM to render your (static / pre-rendered) Web Components.
 This is a great pattern to pair with when using something like [Tailwind](/guides/ecosystem/tailwind/) or our [CSS Modules plugin](/docs/plugins/css-modules/).

 Instead of rendering into a Shadow Root, you can just render into `innerHTML`: